ThinkParQ/beegfs-csi-driver/docs/deployment.md

 The driver can be removed using `kubectl delete -k` (kustomize) and the original deployment manifests.
 On a machine with kubectl and access to the Kubernetes cluster you want to remove the BeeGFS CSI driver from:

-* Remove any storage classes, persistent volumes, and persistent volume claims associated with the driver.
+* Remove any Storage Classes, Persistent Volumes, and Persistent Volume Claims associated with the driver.
 * Set the working directory to the beegfs-csi-driver repository containing the manifests used to deploy the driver.
 * Run the following command to remove the driver: `kubectl delete -k deploy/prod`